P. J. Hasham: Role on Blue Heelers

 P. J.'s final case in Mount Thomas came in August 2005 when a young teenage girl was found murdered.
 The girl had been returned to a couple claiming to be her family mere hours earlier by Sergeant Mark Jacobs (Geoff Morrell).
 Along with Amy, and her former lover Garth Henderson (Andy Rodoreda), he delved into an investigation that revealed a truth far darker than any of them could imagine.
 During the course of the case, Garth offered Amy a spot on his new Cold Case Squad, but she declined and suggested that he offer the job to P. J. instead.
 Reflecting on the fates of the nameless victims of the Bidens, P. J. and Amy agreed to always fight for justice for the innocent victims of crime.
-As he prepares to leave Mount Thomas for pastures new in Melbourne, he shares fond farewells with Tom and Chris, but his most emotional farewell comes from Amy.
+As he prepares to leave Mount Thomas for new pastures in Melbourne, he shares fond farewells with Tom and Chris, but his most emotional farewell comes from Amy.